alarner/CodeFriends/assignments/js-variables-and-types-worksheet/README.md

 * get experience with NaN, undefined and null

 ## Assignment
+1. Create a file in your codefriends directory located at `003-javascript-introduction/projects/variables-types-worksheet.md`
-Review the code below.
-For each snippet of code, determine what the final expression will evaluate to (*both type and value*).
+2. Review the code below.
+For each snippet of code, determine what the final expression will evaluate to (*both type and value*) and write your answer in the newly created `variables-types-worksheet.md` file.
 Try to answer each one of these without actually running the code via node or inside of the console.
 After you pick your answer, you can look up the answer by running the code.
 Keep a list of any expressions that you don't understand to review in class.

 ### Snippet #1